What the Job Centre can offer

 The big advantage is that you are entitled to support as a jobseeker while you are on a retraining course.
 This is 60% of your last average monthly earnings.
 However, you should bear in mind that if you decide not to complete the retraining course, you will have to pay for it.
 The same applies if you subsequently refuse to take up a job that the Job Centre finds for you on the basis of your new qualifications.

 The Job Centre also offers help with international labour mobility through the EURES advice and information network.
-It offers a range of services for those interested in working abroad and for employers interested in foreign workers.
+It offers job vacancies abroad and advice services for people interested in working in the European Union.
 Specifically, these are the countries of the European Union, Norway, Iceland, Liechtenstein and Switzerland.

-This service includes the publication of vacancies, assistance in finding vacancies and advice.
+This service includes the publication of vacancies, help with finding vacancies and advice.
 Anyone can make use of these services, so they do not have to be jobseekers or jobseekers.
 For most jobs, however, knowledge of German or English is a prerequisite.

 Projects in cooperation with the EU